TaskarCenterAtUW/TDEI-mobilitydata-canonical-validator/README.md

 # TDEI-mobility-canonical-validator

 This package is used to validate the canonical data.
+This library is used to validate all the GTFS datasets that are compatible with [Mobility Data](https://gtfs-validator.mobilitydata.org/)

+The library pushes the dataset `zip` file to [Mobility Data](https://gtfs-validator.mobilitydata.org/) and fetches the report.

+The reference for GTFS is available [here](https://gtfs.org/documentation/schedule/reference/)

 ## System requirements